 Name of Project: - 3 Fleet-up date 19 Project Description: Superintendent - Mid-size, two wheel dri ve, extended cab Why the Project is needed: The current trucked used to transport the tasks.
 It is driven out of town for meetings and has had many repairs to keep it safe a the truck has reached the point where rep and parts pick-ups.
-It is approxed in the same of the .
-21 years old with a nnroy 200 000 miles Staffing Required to Complete Project (FTE s and positions): Location of Project (if not already mentione Streets Department ed): Project Timeline: iscal Year Activity Cost 012/13 Superintendent - Mid-si ze, two wheel drive, extended (ab \$15,000 unding Options (Finance, Lease-Purchase, N fatching Grant, Reserve Fund, I fURF monies, etc.):
+It is approxed in a series are bec .
+21 years old with a poppy 200 000 miles Staffing Required to Complete Project (FTE s and positions): Location of Project (if not already mentione Streets Department ed): Project Timeline: iscal Year Activity Cost 012/13 Superintendent - Mid-si ze, two wheel drive, extended (ab \$15,000 unding Options (Finance, Lease-Purchase, N fatching Grant, Reserve Fund, I fURF monies, etc.):

 Name of Project : x

 Street Light - ref trofit and Upgrade

 Project Descripti on:

 To retrofit and u ograde the existing Main Street - street ight bulbs and ballasts with LED

 · ,

 Why the Project i s needed:

-and Ballasts.
-The savings in energy ng located along Main Street use a syste upgraded LED system of 66 watts lumin alone.
-The costs savings of maintenance has 84 lights to retrofit. aires will provide the s same foot-candle level with a 52%
+The current lighting located along Main Street use a system of 100 watt High Pressure Sodium luminaires or Bulbs and Ballasts.
+The upgraded LED system of 66 watts luminaires will provide the same foot-candle level with a 52% savings in energy alone.
+The costs savings of maintenance over the current system is approx. to the energy savings.
+The town has 84 lights to retrofit.

 Staffing Required to Complete Project (FTEs and positions s):

-Project Manager a and Admin. to research options and mai nage bid process
+Project Manager and Admin. to research options and manage bid process

 Location of Projec t (if not already mentioned):

 Streets Division of Public Works Department

 Project Timeline:

 Fiscal Year Activity Cost

 2012/13 Street Light - retrofit and Upgrade (21 lights) \$28,000